You are now leaving GSK’s website

 One of the ways that asthma can differ is in its severity.
 In general, patients with severe asthma find it difficult to control their daily asthma symptoms.

-Severe asthma patients may continue to have asthma attacks, even when they are taking high doses of prescribed asthma medications.
+Severe asthma patients may continue to have asthma attacks, even when they are taking high doses of prescribed asthma medications or are adherent to treatment.

 What are eosinophils?